Pylons/pyramid/docs/glossary.rst

    scaffold
      A project template that helps users get started writing a Pyramid application quickly.
-Scaffolds are usually used via the ``paster create`` command.
+Scaffolds are usually used via the ``pcreate`` command.

    pyramid_exclog
      A package which logs Pyramid application exception (error) information